 During the decades after the Spanish Civil War (1936-1939), migration brought to Barcelona thousands of people from rural areas, mostly from southern Spain.
 Trying to improve their quality of life, these newcomers worked in the booming manufacturing industry and construction growth.
 The city could not provide enough housing for these people.
 So by 1950 around 20,000 shacks had already been built in different parts of Barcelona.
 Segregated shantytowns with no facilities but a strong atmosphere of solidarity.
 Can Valero by the Montjuïc mountain, Camp de la Bota, and Somorrostro by the beach, were just three of them.
 In the late fifties about 100,000 people, 7% of Barcelona’s population, lived in slums.

-While you are walking down the seafront avenue of Barceloneta Beach and the Olympic Port Marina, with its vibrant atmosphere, casinos, restaurants, clubs and 5 star hotels, imagine that a slum existed there until late 60s, squeezed in between old factories, warehouses and the sea.
+While you are walking down the seafront avenue of Barceloneta Beach and the Olympic Port Marina, with its vibrant atmosphere, casinos, shops, restaurants, clubs and 5 star hotels, imagine that a slum existed there until late 60s, squeezed in between old factories, warehouses and the sea.